GSA/piv-guides/_networkconfig/10_AMA.md

 permalink: networkconfig/AMA/
 ---

 As a system administrator of an agency, you may want to provide higher privileges to users when they use their PIV/CAC card for login.
 In such a scenatio, you can utilize the Authentication Mechanism Assurance (AMA) feature of Windows Active Directory (AD).
-When the AMA is enabled, it will allow you to insert a group policy based on the certificate policy of the PIV/CAC card into the authentication Kerberos token.
+When the AMA is enabled, it will allow you to insert an administrator designated global group membership based on the certificate policy of the PIV/CAC card into the authentication Kerberos token.

 {% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV login)." %}